Skip to main content

 • DotProduct: Fast when vectors are pre-normalized

-• KDTree: Best for high-dimensional spatial searches
+• HNSW: Best for large-scale approximate nearest neighbor searches

 1. Adjust thread pool size: